librz/how-to-bash/commands/base64.md

+`base64` can do 2 things:

-base64 is a neat command for enocding to & decoding from base64 string
+1. encode binary format to base64 string
+2. decode base64 string to binary format

 #### syntax